akash-network/awesome-akash/gensyn-rl-swarm/README.md

-# RL Swarm
+# Gensyn RL Swarm

-RL Swarm is a peer-to-peer system for reinforcement learning.
+Gensyn RL Swarm is a peer-to-peer system for reinforcement learning.
 It allows you to train a model collaboratively with other models in the swarm, leveraging their collective intelligence.
 It is open source and permissionless, meaning you can run it on a consumer laptop at home or on a powerful GPU in the cloud.
 You can also connect your model to the Gensyn Testnet, to receive an on-chain identity that tracks your progress over time.

 There are currently multiple swarms running on the Testnet, each training on a different data set.
 The current list of available models and swarms include: